Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: EMPIRICAL SPECIFICATION AND RESULTS

-We next turn to the case with spillover.
-Using the predicted adoption rates $\pi_{0}$ and $\pi_{1}$, we compute the lower and upper bounds of the overall average CV using (\ref{10}), (\ref{12}) and (\ref{13}) for eligibles, and using (\ref{mean_noneligibles}), (\ref{15}) and (\ref{16}) for ineligibles.
-These are reported in Columns 3-6 of Table 5.
-The most conspicuous finding from these numbers is that ineligibles can suffer a large welfare \textit{loss} on average due to the subsidy.
-This is because the subsidy facilitates usage for solely the eligibles, raising the equilibrium usage $\pi$ in the village, but the ineligibles keep facing the high price, and thus a lower utility from not buying because $\pi$ is now higher (in the index specification, $\alpha_{0}\leq0$)\textbf{.} However, the few ineligibles who buy, despite the high price, get some welfare increase from a rise in the average adoption rate, that explains the small upper bound corresponding to the case $\alpha_{0}=0$.
-As for eligibles, the lower and upper bounds on average welfare gain do not contain the estimate that ignores spillovers, suggesting over-estimation of welfare gains in the latter case.
-This is also consistent with Figure 1, where we see that at $27$\% eligibility and lower, demand is \textit{overestimated} when spillovers are ignored.
-The overall welfare gain across eligibles and ineligibles, reported in the column with heading \textquotedblleft net CV\textquotedblright, includes the negative welfare effects on ineligibles, thereby lowering the average effect relative to ignoring spillovers and incorrectly concluding no welfare change for ineligibles.
+Under $\alpha_{1}\geq0\geq\alpha_{0}$, both specifications imply that ineligibles can suffer a large welfare \textit{loss} due to the subsidy.
+This is because the subsidy facilitates usage for solely the eligibles, raising the equilibrium usage $\pi$ in the village, but the ineligibles keep facing the high price, and thus a lower utility from not buying because $\pi$ is now higher and $\alpha_{0}\leq0$\textbf{.} However, the few ineligibles who buy, despite the high price, get some welfare increase from a rise in the adoption rate, that explains the small upper bound corresponding to the case $\alpha_{0}=0$.
+The overall welfare gain aggregated over eligibles and ineligibles is reported in the column headed \textquotedblleft Net Welfare Gain\textquotedblright.

-\textbf{Deadweight Loss}: To compute the average deadweight loss, we subtract the net welfare from the predicted subsidy expenditure.
-The latter equals the amount of subsidy ($200$ KSh) times the average demand at the subsidized price 50 KSh of the eligibles.
+\textbf{Deadweight Loss}: To compute the deadweight loss, we subtract the net welfare from the predicted subsidy expenditure.
+The latter equals the amount of subsidy ($200$ KSh) times the demand at the subsidized price 50 KSh of the eligibles.
 Thus the expression for DWL is given by

-where $y$ denotes wealth, $z$ denotes other covariates, $q_{1}\left( 50,y,z,\pi_{1}\right) $ denotes predicted demand at price $50$ KSh including the effect of spillover, and $\mu^{\mathrm{Elig}}$ and $\mu^{\mathrm{Inelig}}$ refer to average welfare \textit{gain} for eligibles and ineligibles, respectively.
+where $y$ denotes wealth, $z$ denotes other covariates, $q_{1}\left( 50,y,z,\pi_{1}\right) $ denotes predicted demand at price $50$ KSh including the effect of spillover, and $\mu^{\mathrm{Elig}}$ and $\mu^{\mathrm{Inelig}}$ refer to welfare \textit{gain} for eligibles and ineligibles, respectively.
 Ignoring spillovers leads to the point-identified deadweight loss

-\textbf{Group-Effects}: It is evident from table 2 that villages 1 and 11 are highly similar in terms of the average values of key regressors, except that the (randomly assigned) average price in village 1 is much higher than in village 11, which explains the much lower average adoption in village 11.
-Given this, we assume that villages 1 and 11 are likely to be similar in terms of their unobservables, and as such, we estimate a single $\bar{\xi}_{v}$ for them.
-Specifically, we first estimate